timmybytes/compuneers/CONTRIBUTING.md

      - `Sources`
        - `Links`
      - `Status: Not Published`
-   - Submit a PR with this change (please do not create new post for a figure until this PR has been merged)
+   - Submit a PR with this change (please do not create new post for a figure until this PR has been reviewed and merged)

 3. Continue with the below steps